 - Measure out the distilled water: Measure out the exact same amount of distilled water as you did soap paste.
 If you want a thicker texture, use less water.

 - Combine soap paste and distilled water: You have two options.
 You can soften the soap paste in the water over heat – so using a double boiler, slow-cooker, or in a pot (lowest heat), stirring every few minutes.
 This is quicker.
 Or you can add boiling, distilled water to the soap paste and just let it sit overnight in a sealed container.
 This requires less effort.
 When you wake up it should all be dissolved.
 If not, mix it with a fork breaking up the remaining bits, and let it stand a little longer.
 Here are some pictures of the phases that it goes through on the stove until completely dissolved into liquid soap:

 - Bottle it.
 When the soap paste is dissolved, you will have your final liquid soap!
 This consistency will remain and it will not separate or harden.
 This is the base for your liquid soap.

 - Let it settle for a day (optional).
 It is safe to use your liquid soap immediately, but I like to let mine stand for a day just to settle.
 Then I add my additives like essential oils, nourishing oils etc.

 There it is, you have made liquid soap from scratch.
 You can now customise this base by adding additives that suit your needs whether that be for household cleaning or for skincare.

-These steps are completely optional and unnecessary, but cool if you like to go the extra mile.
+This is completely optional and unnecessary, but it’s cool if you like to go the extra mile.